sparkfun/SparkFun_Photon_Weather_Shield_Particle_Library/README.md

     //Initialize the I2C sensors and ping them sensor.begin();

-    /*You can only receive acurate barrometric readings or acurate altitiude readings at a given time, not both at the same time.
+    /*You can only receive accurate barometric readings or accurate altitiude readings at a given time, not both at the same time.
 The following two lines tell the sensor what mode to use.
-You could easily write a function that takes a reading in one made and then switches to the other mode to grab that reading, resulting in data that contains both acurate altitude and barrometric readings.
+You could easily write a function that takes a reading in one mode and then switches to the other mode to grab that reading, resulting in data that contains both accurate altitude and barometric readings.
 For this example, we will only be using the barometer mode.
 Be sure to only uncomment one line at a time. */ sensor.setModeBarometer();//Set to Barometer Mode